Art

-It has shaped my art which reflects my love for the geometry in the rock art in the Richtersveld and spirituality I've discovered in the creativity and traditional cultures throughout Africa."
+It has shaped my art which reflects my love for the geometry in the Richtersveld rock art.

 If we had to allocate an appropriate natural emblem for Slingsby’s 50-year creative odyssey it would be a river, at times ebbing or meandering, but mostly swelling in rapid, tumbling torrents that slice through hills and mountains, its currents sweeping up silt, stone and gravel and offloading them along the riverbeds.
 And there are two rivers that form the principal tributaries of Slingsby's trajectory.